The Commuter (film): Plot

 Sabotaging the train's air conditioning, he forces the remaining passengers into the last carriage and realizes another passenger, Oliver, killed the FBI agent.
 Oliver reveals that he received the same instructions for $100,000 but with orders to kill Prynne once Michael identified him.
 They fight, and Michael throws Oliver out of a window, thereby killing him.
 "Prynne" is revealed to be a 16-year-old girl named Sofia, who is holding incriminating information on powerful people; the agent who Oliver had killed was escorting her to witness protection at the train's final stop.
-Sofia reveals that Enrique, her cousin, was murdered by police officers.

 Joanna calls to force Michael to kill Sofia for the sake of his family, but he refuses, and Joanna detonates explosives to derail the train and kill everyone aboard.
 Michael saves the passengers by unhooking the final carriage at a curve in the tracks, but a conductor, Sam, is killed.
 Michael instructs the passengers to block the carriage windows with wet newspapers before a massive police force arrives.
 Assuming that Michael is holding the train hostage, authorities send Murphy to negotiate with him.
 Entering the carriage, Murphy unknowingly reveals himself as the rogue cop who killed Enrique, and he and Michael fight hand-to-hand.
 Michael removes Murphy's electronic ID tag, which identifies him as a "friendly" to the police snipers' thermal vision, resulting in Murphy being mistaken for Michael and shot dead.

 Sofia tells the FBI what she knows, and Michael is exonerated by the other passengers while the FBI rescues his family.
 His former captain admits that Murphy and other corrupt officers had been under investigation and offers Michael his job back.
 Michael reveals that he kept the incriminating hard drive Sofia gave him.
 Some time later, Joanna is on a train back from Chicago when Michael confronts her, showing her his detective's badge and preparing to arrest her.